Blog Nutrition Fenugreek For Weight Gain Or Weight Loss: The Truth According To Science

 Reducing Inflammation

 Inflammation is a natural process that helps your body heal from injury or infection.
-However, chronic inflammation can lead to a variety of health problems, including heart disease, arthritis and cancer (6).
+However, chronic inflammation is associated with a variety of health problems, such as heart disease, arthritis, and some cancers (9).

 Fenugreek is a source of fiber, which is important for a healthy digestive system.

-Fiber helps add bulk to the stool, which can make bowel movements easier and help reduce constipation.
-Fiber may also help reduce the risk of other digestive problems like hemorrhoids and diverticulitis (14).
+Fiber helps add bulk to your stool, which can make bowel movements easier and help reduce constipation.
+Fiber may also help reduce the risk of or manage other digestive problems such as hemorrhoids, constipation, and diverticulitis (18).

 Lowering Blood Sugar Levels

-Fenugreek has been shown to lower blood sugar levels in people with diabetes (1).
+Fenugreek has been proven to lower blood sugar levels in people with diabetes (3).

 See also